A geometric multiscale model for the numerical simulation of blood flow in the human left heart: A 3D fluid dynamics model of the left heart

 Let $V_\text{LA}$, $V_\text{LV}$ and $V_\text{AA}$ be the volumes of LA, LV and AA, with $V_\text{LH}(t) = V_\text{LA}(t) + V_\text{LV}(t) + V_\text{AA}(t) $; we define the fluxes in \eqref{RTT_2} as

 Solving Eq. \eqref{RTT_2} for $\frac{\mathrm d g_\text{LA}(t)}{\mathrm d t}$, yields the following Cauchy problem:

-Since the Zygote's geometry is scanned at 70 \% of diastole \cite{zygote}, we consider such instant as initial time $t=0$ such that $\widehat{\Omega}={\Omega}_0$, thus $g_{\text{LA}_0}=0$.
-To compute $V_\text{LA}(t)$ in Eq. \eqref{PHI}, we solve the 0D closed-loop circulation model - tuned on the basis of the EM simulation\footnote{In principle, one could directly adopt the LA volume obtained with the 3D-0D EM model \cite{RSAFDQ_I_2020, RSAFDQ_II_2020}.
-However, as previously explained, since we remove in post-processing the isovolumetric phases, we calibrate the 0D model to be consistent with the LV volume achieved.}- and we denote the LA volume computed as $V_\mathrm{LA}^\mathrm{0D}(t)$.
+Since the Zygote's geometry is generated at a time instant corresponding to the 70\% of diastole in a heartbeat \cite{zygote}, we consider such instant as initial time $t=0$ whence $\widehat{\Omega}={\Omega}_0$, and $g_{\text{LA}_0}=0$.
+To compute $V_\text{LA}(t)$ in Eq. \eqref{PHI}, we solve the 0D closed-loop circulation model -- tuned on the basis of the EM simulation\footnote{In principle, one could directly adopt the LA volume obtained with the 3D-0D EM model \cite{REGAZZONI2022111083}.
+However, as previously explained, since we neglect the isovolumetric phases, we calibrate the 0D model to be consistent with the LV volume achieved.}-- and we denote the LA volume computed as $V_\mathrm{LA}^\mathrm{0D}(t)$.
 Thus, we set:

-To compute the remaining terms in $\Phi(t)$, we define a preliminary displacement field which accounts for the LV motion only (i.e. the one appearing in the definition of $\mathcal{A}(t)$ in Eq. \eqref{flux_A}):